Final report for LNE18-363

 Progress on this and other milestones was delayed because of heavy rainfall throughout the months of September and October 2018.
 More than 10 inches (254 mm) of rain was recorded in September, which is more than twice the historical average of rainfall for the month.

 During Winter 2019 one workshop was conducted in Maine on February 20, one workshop in Massachusetts on March 11, and workshops in Connecticut on March 13 and March 14.
 20 of the 32 farmers involved attended workshops.
 We informed farmers about results for their soils that were sampled in Fall 2018.
 Farmers attending meetings had already volunteered fields they believed were low in P and fields they believed were high in P. We presented information about standard nutrient tests with a focus on N and P, and we also included information about CO2 respiration and N mineralization to incorporate biological components of soil nutrient management.

 We presented farmers with information about potential future nutrient management challenges for dairy farms in New England and juxtaposed that with current nutrient results for their fields.
 Farmers asked for comments about their existing management practices and wondered how likely existing practices would be able to sustain without causing concern.
 After the presentation and discussion we asked farmers to consider volunteering fields for intensive sampling study, and we were able to obtain enough fields for that part of the research.
 As of November 2019, 9 corn silage fields managed by dairy farms (5 in Connecticut and 4 in Massachusetts) were intensively sampled to analyze nutrient variability and the samples are being processed in the UConn soil nutrient analysis laboratory.

-Farmers were informed about plans for winter 2020 meetings before being dismissed
+Farmers were informed about plans for winter 2020 meetings at the end of the winter 2019 meeting.

 30 Farmers create a learning plan for themselves and a nitrogen management plan for the 4 fields they enroll in the program in the winter meetings.
 January 2019.